Dunham-on-Trent CofE Primary School Attendance Policy

 The Education (Pupil Registration) (England) Regulations 2013 have removed all references to family holidays and leave of absence shall not be granted unless an application had been made in advance and the headteacher considers that leave of absence should be granted due to exceptional circumstances.
 Headteachers no longer have the discretion to authorise up to ten days of absence.
 This discretion has been removed by the aforementioned Regulations (2013).
 Whilst the headteacher will consider all requests on a case-by-case basis, parents must be aware that requests will normally be refused.
-Requests must be made on the School’s official 'Absence Request Form’, which is available from school by e-mailing email@example.com
+Requests must be made via e-mail or hand written to the Head-teacher. firstname.lastname@example.org

 Where a family chooses to take a holiday during term time, the absence will be coded as unauthorised (G code).
 If leave of absence is taken without the request having been agreed, the absence will be recorded as unauthorised.
 Currently Nottinghamshire Local Authority does not require schools to issue a Penalty Notice and the Governing Body of Dunham-on-Trent CofE Primary School does not support the use of penalties.

 In compliance with the Education Act 436A (Chapter 2 Part 6) the school will, after making appropriate checks, report all Children Missing from Education to the Local Authority, Education Welfare Service, who has a duty to investigate the whereabouts of such children and negotiate their prompt return to suitable education.